Summer of '42 (Tony Bennett album): Reception

 Variety stated "Bennett is in fine voice, projection with dramatic intsensity on such songs as the 'Theme From Summer of '42', 'Walkabout', 'I'm Losing My Mind', 'Somewhere Along The Line', 'My Inamorata' and 'The Shining Sea'."

+With production coming from multiple individuals for the album, Record Mirror said that the album showed "simply underlines the fervour with which Bennett propels worth-while lyrics." and believed "The phrasing is superb, the inter-pretation near-classic."